-Inside R/Relationships, The Unbearably Human Corner of Reddit
+Inside R/Relationships, the Unbearably Human Corner of Reddit

 The anonymous pair of friends who run @redditships see it less as an intrusion and more as a utility, one whose necessity was actually born in part of the very ugliness Anne and her fellow moderators are hoping to root out.
 “I have it in my head that this serves an archival purpose,” the account runner, who asked to go by Shal, told me in a phone call.
 “A lot of these posts get deleted immediately and sometimes it’s confusing, because they’re genuine questions or they’re just funny.”

 @redditships, in Shal’s eyes, is a public service that gives people the chance to see these human stories without slogging through Reddit.
-Shal said, emphasizing that Reddit is for white tech bros, and that as a queer person of color, they’ve never felt that comfortable on the site. ““For the most part, the advice is good.
+Shal said, emphasizing that Reddit is for white tech bros, and that as a queer person of color, they’ve never felt that comfortable on the site.
+“For the most part, the advice is good.
 But not if you’re part of a marginalized community or have specific issues that your average internet nerd wouldn’t know.”

 r/relationships really is just like "i am engaged to the most terrible man you will ever meet. we are getting married soon"— OR. .......Those Feratu (@tahoumarus) September 14, 2019